Search

 2. Liu, “Beholding the Feminine Sublime,” 312.

 To ease the burden on authors, initial submissions are given leeway on formatting.
-Papers will not be desk rejected solely on the basis of improper formatting.
+Manuscripts will not be rejected solely on the basis of improper formatting.
 However, as an aid to reviewers, authors are encouraged to follow our format from the start.
-All papers must fully comply with our style guide as a condition of acceptance.
+All manuscripts must fully comply with AMP formatting as a condition of acceptance.

 Submission Process